Global Configuration

 ];

-Starting with v3, all AI provider requests are routed through a server-side proxy.
-Your API keys are no longer exposed in browser network requests, protecting them from Panel users.
+All AI provider requests are routed through a server-side proxy since v3.
+API keys are never exposed in browser network requests and stay hidden from Panel users.
+No additional configuration required – the proxy is enabled automatically.

 Dynamic API Keys since v3.1.0